rafikhawshar/Prairie-Assessment/Section-2/README.md

 7. Each mentor belongs to a department, where each department has a department ID, name, an office, and topic speciality.

 The following are requested:
-1. Design and draw an ER diagram that captures the information about Codi:
+1. Design and dradfsdfsw an ER diagram that captures the information about Codi:
 • Draw entities, relationships, and attributes.
 • Show relationship cardinality.
 • Underline the primary keys.